Death metal: Melodic death metal

-Swedish death metal could be considered the forerunner of "melodic death metal."
-Melodic death metal sometimes referred to as "melodeath", is heavy metal mixed with some death metal elements and is heavily influenced by the new wave of British heavy metal.
-Unlike most other death metal, melodeath usually features screams instead of growls, slower tempos, much more melody and even clean vocals are heard at rare times.
+Swedish death metal could be considered the forerunner of "melodic death metal".
+Melodic death metal, occasionally shortened to "melodeath", is a fusion of heavy metal with elements of death metal.
+The subgenre is heavily influenced by the new wave of British heavy metal.
+Unlike most other death metal, melodeath usually features screams instead of growls, slower tempos, and much stronger emphasis on melody.
+Clean vocals may be used on occasion.
 Carcass is sometimes credited with releasing the first melodic death metal album with 1993's Heartwork, although Swedish bands In Flames, Dark Tranquillity, and At the Gates are usually mentioned as the main pioneers of the genre and of the Gothenburg metal sound.

 Old school death metal

-Old school death metal is a style of death metal characterized by its slower and simpler song structures, less focused on the technical aspects of its composition and employing less usage of blast beats.
-It gained notoriety in the late 1990s, with bands like Repugnant, Thanatos, Necrophagia, Abscess, Bloodbath and Mortem.
+Old school death metal is a style of death metal that is characterized by slower tempos and simpler song structures.The style typically employs fewer blast beats and is less concerned with the technical aspects of songwriting.
+It gained prominence in the late 1990s, with bands like Repugnant, Thanatos, Necrophagia, Abscess, Bloodbath and Mortem.